Evolution of statistical analysis in empirical software engineering research: Current state and steps forward: Results from classification

 In a systematic review on effect sizes in software engineering from 2007,~\citet{Kampenes07es} showed that 29\% of the experiments reported effect sizes during 1993--2002 and the size of standardized effect sizes computed from the reviewed experiments were equal to observations in psychology studies and slightly larger than standard conventions in behavioral science.

 Figure~\ref{fig:combinedES} illustrates how effect size statistics have been used over the years, in general, and for nonparametric\slash parametric, in particular.
 A total of 513 papers use effect sizes and both categories have had a positive trend.
 The most common effect size statistics we extracted are: Pearson's correlation (184\slash 513), Spearman's $\rho$ (104\slash 513) and Cliff's $d$ (63\slash 513).
 Several other effect size measures were identified, such as Odds Ratio, and the nonparametric $\hat{A}_{12}$.
+Note that, in some cases, extracting effect size information is can be difficult since researchers use a variety of methods to measure effect size.
+For instance, correlation coefficients (e.g., Pearson's correlation and $R^2$) have been used as effect size based on the variance of paired data~\cite{Maalej2013}.
 Researchers can also use coefficients of a multiple linear regression model to measures of effect size.
 However, such method is not standardized, hence being difficult to capture with our semi-automated extraction.
 Consequently, our analysis potentially skipped papers that discuss effect size.\footnote{Our tool detected 144 papers in total discussing any regression analysis, such that a subset of those papers are likely discussing effect size as well.} Since we already see a positive trend with the current set of papers, refining the tool to identify the false negatives would only increase the trends.

 An implication of the positive trend are the effects on practical significance.
 Researchers often use effect size measures to discuss practical significance aimed at informing practitioners of the benefits of their proposed techniques.
 In other words, they aim to measure the magnitude of a statistically significant different in terms of its relevance in practice.
 However, we argue that discussing effects size is only a first step towards that goal.
 Most practitioners are not familiar with the nuances between different techniques used to convey this magnitude.